davidmeredith/devsGuidebook/devGuidebook.md

 >[!TIP]
 >I prefer: Functions should separate concerns to give Locality of Behaviour.
 LoB means that code is easily understood by looking at only a small portion of it (paraphrasing R. Gabriel)

-The following example is from 'Modern Software engineering' (Dave Farley): There are three implementations of an `add_to_cart` method that performs three tasks (please ignore the function suffixes which are just to illustrate this example):
+The following example is from 'Modern Software engineering' (Dave Farley): There are three implementations of an `add_to_cart` method that performs three tasks:
 - 1) adding an item to the cart,
 - 2) persisting the card to a DB, and
 - 3) calculating the total cost of the cart.

-Example 1 is very poor, it mixes all three concerns directly and you need to understand the low-level details to understand what is happening.
+Bear in mind that that the examples are intentionally short, imagine much longer functions.
+Example 1 is poor, it mixes all three concerns directly and you need to understand the low-level details which would be better located in a different persistence-focussed package.
 Example 2 is much better - logic is abstracted into private methods with descriptive names that 'reads the logic,' this is far easier to follow.
 Example 3 is even more loosely coupled - is this an improvement over version two, probably not for this simple example, but you can see how this further decouples concerns.
 Example 3 is a nice pattern for complex systems - it is easy to add new event listeners to react accordingly without having to change the logic of the function.

 ```Python
 # Python